 For its 175th anniversary, the Smithsonian is looking forward.

 What do you think of when you think of the future?
-FUTURES is the first building-wide exploration of the future on the National Mall, spanning 32,000 square feet.
-Opening in late 2021 and on view until Summer 2022, FUTURES is your guide to a vast array of interactives, artworks, technologies, and ideas that are glimpses into humanity’s next chapter.
+FUTURES is the first building-wide exploration of the future on the National Mall.
+Designed by the award-winning Rockwell Group, FUTURES spans 32,000 square feet inside the Arts + Industries Building.
+Now on view until July 6, 2022, FUTURES is your guide to a vast array of interactives, artworks, technologies, and ideas that are glimpses into humanity’s next chapter.
 You are, after all, only the latest in a long line of future makers.

 Cross the threshold to the future at AIB’s entrance as you step through contemporary artist Soo Sunny Park’s Expanded Present, an ethereal portal of iridescent material designed to inspire and delight.